alieffsl/Robotics-Lab-II-Line-Following/README.md

 ## Project Rules

-The attached project rules can be found at the following link: [link_here]
+The attached project rules can be found at the following link: [https://github.com/alieffsl/Robotics-Lab-II-Line-Following/blob/main/Project%20Rules/README.md]